royeradames/royeradames-angular-tutorial/src/assets/query-parameters.md

   }
 ```

-Navigate to server and select a server and see the console log input.
+Navigate to server and select a server and see the console log output.